gdiaz384/AriaDeploy/README.md

 1. Focuses on providing completely automatic deployment
 2. Aims to be a zero-configuration tool for automating simple deployments
-3. Supports fully automated management of drivers/OOBE/hard drive partitioning/booting aspects of deployment "out of the box"
+3. Supports automated configuration of drivers/disk partitioning/OOBE "out of the box"
 4. Aims to be trivial to get started
 5. Seemlessly integrates into existing workflows
-6. Supports complicated scenarios via config.ini files and user specified scripts during extensibility points
+6. Supports complicated scenarios using customizable config.ini files custom scripts
-7. Supports single deployment instances even in heterogenous booting/winpe/hardware enviornments transparently
+7. Supports deployments in heterogenous booting/pe/hardware enviornments transparently
 8. Eliminates dependency on fragile and configuration intensive multicasting technology
-9. Unlike unicasting based solutions, AriaDeploy is scalable whether deploying to 1 or 500 computers
+9. Excellent performance whether deploying to 5 or 500 computers
 10. Has minimal external dependencies
-11. Transparent design built using Free Open Source Software whenever possible and industry standard tools (ADK)
+11. Transparent design built using Free Open Source Software and industry standard tools (ADK)

 ## Planned Features include: